ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 In this tutorial, I have shown you how to communicate with a remote system using Boost's Asio library.

-You have used the Asio library to syncrhonously and asyncrhonously read and write date from client and server application.
+You have used the Asio library to syncrhonously and asyncrhonously read and write data from and to client and server applications.

 I hope this tutorial has been useful.